kkuroma/homepage/README.md

 # KK's Homepage
 My new introduction site :) Hope you guys like it!
+This is also the first time polishing my website with newer tools like NextJS and TailwindCSS.